Board Members

 Councilor

-Ali Winters, DSW, MSW is an Assistant Professor of Social Work at the University of Tennessee.
+Ali Winters, DSW, MSW is an Associate Professor of Practice in the College of Social Work at the University of Tennessee.
 She earned her DSW from the University of Tennessee in 2015, her MSW from the University of Alabama in 1996, and her BSSW from the University of Alabama at Birmingham in 1992.
-With over 27 years of direct social work practice experience, Dr. Winters’ primary areas of social work practice have been forensic social work in corrections and juvenile justice, direct trauma-based service delivery, program development and evaluation, and behavioral health in healthcare settings.
+With over 30 years of direct social work practice experience, Dr. Winters’ primary areas of social work practice have been forensic social work in corrections and juvenile justice, direct trauma-based service delivery, program development and evaluation, and behavioral health in healthcare settings.
 Dr. Winters has also been active in providing clinical supervision and leadership since earning her LCSW in 2005.
-Her principal areas of research interest include women in solitary confinement, female criminogenic pathways and needs, prison culture and decision-making, ethics, comorbid PTSD/SUDs treatment, and best practices in trauma-informed care.
+Her areas of research interest include mental health and solitary confinement, forensic social work ethics, trauma-informed care, and secondary traumatic stress.